 But why not build an energy system based on just one "piece," for instance solar cells?
 Because, for now, no single "piece" can affordably produce the amount of energy we need, when we need it.
 To illustrate, say that solar cell efficiencies suddenly skyrocketed, and costs plummeted.
 Wouldn't that make an all-solar energy system possible?
 Yes, but only if you were willing to spend your evenings in the dark, either shivering or sweating.
 The problem?
 Solar cells require intense sunlight to produce energy, which only happens (with luck) near midday.
 But our power consumption peaks in the evenings.
 So for a solar-based energy system to work, we would also need an effective and affordable way of storing huge quantities of midday energy for many hours - a technology "piece" we do not yet have.
 Or, if you lived on the U.S. east coast, you might tap into solar cells on the west coast, where the solar peak comes three hours later.
 But this would require another missing technological piece: efficient and affordable long-distance power transmission lines.
 So, even with miraculously improved solar cells, we would still need other (miraculously improved) pieces to build an energy system.
 And without such miracles, it's more likely that we will need many different energy-producing pieces, and many different complementary energy storage/transmission/ . . . pieces.

-Through this website, we'll examinse the science and technology behind those energy "pieces," trying to define at least their present day shapes.
+On this website, we examinse the science and technology behind those energy "pieces," trying to define at least their present day shapes.
 But the real goal will be to use that knowledge to figure out how those pieces might someday complete the "puzzle" of a truly sustainable energy system.

 Web Notes vs. Class Notes?